somervda/fbmStarter/README.md

 2. When asked to register an app select the web option , enter a name and also select "Set up Hosting".
 Exit the startup wizard at this point.
 3. The client config information can be found under project settings -> your app -> firebase SDK settings (config option).
 Use the config setting in the environment files in your new angular project.
 4. Make sure a "Support eMail" is defined for the project.
 (Also defined in the project settings page).
 Google authentication provider will fail if this is not set up.
+5. I am using firebase storage to hold user profile pictures, enable storage in the firebase project console.

 ## E2E Testing with Cypress